romaintailhurat/pogzops/README.md

 - [ ] `cert_path` → boolean or Path ?
 - [ ] `no_proxy` (currently handled in terminal by `set no_proxy=<domain.com>`
 - [ ] handle time out exceptions (or other type of exception resulting from a non terminating HTTP exchange)
+- [ ] proper cli build, see [this](https://dev.to/bowmanjd/build-command-line-tools-with-python-poetry-4mnc)